Ghostnoble/docker-2tier-app/README.md

 # 🚀 Dockerized 2-Tier Web App with GitHub CI/CD

-This is a Capstone Project for **Group 6** under the "Cloud Infrastructure and Automation" track.
+This is a Capstone Project for **Group 6** under the Cloud Infrastructure and Automation track.
 The project involves building and deploying a two-tier web application (frontend + backend) using Docker, GitHub, and Azure.

 ---

 ## 📦 Project Structure

 docker-2tier-app/

 ├── backend/
 │ ├── Dockerfile
 │ ├── server.js